Publishing an IIS site to Azure App Service

 - The Migration assistant will now scan for the websites on the local machine and list them.
 Select the website you want to publish and click next.

-- Now it will analyze your website and provide a report on it.
+- Now it will analyse your website and provide a report on it.
 For example, custom port bindings are not available in the app service.
 You will get an error if you have one.
 After, resolving the errors and looking at the warnings proceed further.

 - The next step is to login to Azure.
 Follow the instructions on the screen and login into your Azure account.